 You’re in luck, budding business owners.
 The short answer is yes.

-Steve Jobs, Walt Disney and Henry Ford are a few names that come to mind when thinking of iconic, successful entrepreneurs and their characteristics.
-With the rise of coworking spaces and people using them (which is set to almost double by 2022), it’s safe to say the entrepreneurial era won’t be ending any time soon.
+Steve Jobs, Walt Disney and Henry Ford are a few names that come to mind when thinking of iconic, successful entrepreneurs.
+With the rise of coworking spaces and people using them (set to almost double by 2022).
+It’s safe to say the entrepreneurial era won’t be ending any time soon.

-But if you’ve got a business idea that might have legs or simply want to escape the grind, taking the leap can be daunting if you don’t consider yourself a typical entrepreneur.
+But if you’ve got a business idea that might have legs or you want to escape the grind, taking the leap can be daunting.
+Particularly if you don’t consider yourself a typical entrepreneur.

 Good news.
 You don’t need to revolutionise the telecommunications industry or invent a new automobile to run a viable business (but if that’s what you’re into – don’t let us stop you).
 We’ve done some digging on the qualities of a successful entrepreneur and put together a four-step guide to being the best at your business below.